 A life without gluten prompts some FAQs from the general public.
-Is pizza in direct ratio to happiness?
+Is pizza directly related to happiness?
 (Rhetorical, duh.)
 What happens if you accidentally eat bread?
 (Ever seen Alien?)
 Do you have an allergy, or are you a professional actor?
 (I possess a genuine allergy and nowhere near enough Instagram followers to be on Raya.)

 Essentially, an intolerance or sensitivity means the body lacks the proper enzymes to effectively digest a certain food.

-Let’s talk about the life source that is pizza.
+Speaking of which, let’s talk about the life source that is pizza.
+What are our gluten-free options?
 One’s pizza palette is deeply personal and specific.
 I strongly favor a New York–style thin slice.
 To that end, I have yet to taste a gluten-free pie that could rival my favorite East Coast joints.
 Most gluten-free crusts are made with rice flour, which is slightly sweet and gummy for my taste.
 That said, really, really good gluten-free pizza is out there.
-Paxti’s in SF has a deep dish that’s on-point.
-Vito’s in L.A. is delicious.
-Against the Grain is the only frozen option I will eat.
+Paxti’s in San Francisco for example has a deep dish that’s on-point.

+In Los Angeles, Vito’s is delicious, though these days top-notch gluten-free pizza can be found from Seattle, to Denver, St. Louis to Harrisburg, Pennsylvania and more.
+And at home, Against the Grain brand is the only frozen option I will eat.
 Is it ever going to be as good as a street slice in Brooklyn?
 In my humble opinion, it is not.
 My life is about other joys now.

-The first time I walked into Babycakes in NYC and tried one of their delectable cupcakes (they kill it in the vegan icing arena), I was bristling with excitement to call my sister.
+The first time I walked into Babycakes in NYC and tried one of their delectable cupcakes (they kill it in the vegan icing arena), I bristled with excitement and called my sister.
 “How is it?” she asked eagerly.
 “It’s good.
 I’d say they are on year eight of the recipe,” I replied.
-That was not a joke.
-My sister’s favorite food is pie.
-Gluten-free desserts became job one.
-It took 10 years for us to bake a cake that met with our exacting standards.
+Like a fine wine, I've gone through a similar experience at home; it took 10 years for my sister and I to bake a cake that met with our exacting standards.
 Hint: Coconut yogurt is a secret ingredient.

 Shop gluten-free cookbooks below.